Below is information about our brochures, our online resources (including meeting and event listings) and suggested websites.

 Facing Autism in New Brunswick

 The “Medicare for Autism Now!”
 Society was incorporated in August, 2008.
 We are a national coalition of non-partisan, parents, advocates, professionals and growing numbers of other fair-minded Canadians seeking Medicare coverage for effective, science-based autism treatment otherwise known as ABA (Applied Behaviour analysis).
 Over 40 years of research and litigation have identified this treatment as medically necessary.

 The National Autism Center

-The National Autism Center has completed an unprecedented multi-year project — the National Standards Project — to establish a set of standards for effective, research-validated educational and behavioral interventions for children on the spectrum.
+The National Autism Center is one of May Institute’s centers for service, training, and research.
+It is a nonprofit organization dedicated to serving children and adolescents with Autism Spectrum Disorders (ASD) by providing reliable information, promoting best practices, and offering comprehensive resources for families, practitioners, and communities.The National Autism Center has completed an unprecedented multi-year project — the National Standards Project — to establish a set of standards for effective, research-validated educational and behavioral interventions for children on the spectrum.
 These standards identify treatments that effectively target the core symptoms of ASD.
 The resulting National Standards Report is the most comprehensive analysis available to date about treatments for children and adolescents with ASD.
 It is a single, authoritative source of guidance for parents, caregivers, educators, and service providers as they make informed treatment decisions.

 The Pacific Autism Family Centre